marorcas/csharp-resourcing/README.md

 - Created function to fetch all temps for frontend
 - Displayed temps from backend on frontend
 - Created date time converter on the backend to render dates in "dd-mm-yyyy" format on frontend
+- Created basic form to create a job